Is being a barrister the most exciting law career path?

 Most barristers spend a lot of time meticulously preparing for their cases; however, it is entirely possible that clients may pop up with last minute changes in instructions, or material issues in the case may change or take a turn for the worse.
 These eventualities may cause the complete breakdown of a barrister’s well-prepared strategy.
 Consequently, a lot of tasks already completed may need to be totally redone or changed in ways that involve additional tasks.
 With very little time in which to implement these actions, things can get pretty stressful.

-The nature of a barrister’s work means that you will sometimes be rushed off your feet, multitasking constantly; whilst at other times you may not have any pending work at all.
+The nature of a barrister’s work means that you will sometimes be rushed off your feet, multitasking constantly while at other times you may not have any pending work at all.
 Changes in court schedules, continuances that delay trials or the absence of crucial witnesses are commonplace events in a barrister’s life, which may make some weeks very busy and others less so.
 It is important that you are agile and flexible, both mentally and physically, to cope with the constant seesawing of circumstances.

 Do you see yourself centre-stage in the courtroom (and no, we don’t mean in the docks), blowing the judge and jury away with your eagle-eyed observations and all the while absolutely rocking that white wig?
 If so you should consider a career as a barrister - case closed!